-According to the website of Citizenship and Immigration Canada, “if a spouse or partner sponsored you, you cannot sponsor a new spouse or partner within five years of becoming a permanent resident.”
+According to the website of IRCC, “if a spouse or partner sponsored you, you cannot sponsor a new spouse or partner within five years of becoming a permanent resident.”
 This particular rule was implemented on March 2nd, 2012, when the Conservative government brought this measure into motion in an attempt to prevent the abuse of the sponsorship program.

 The government of Canada has a rigorous screening program that’s designed to avoid allowing those who pose a potential threat to anyone on Canadian soil.
 As such, if your ex has been deemed inadmissible on prior grounds, the reason why must be addressed before sponsorship continues.

 For inadmissibility grounds on prior criminal conviction and issues of national security, the person being sponsored needs to present a case that shows that your ex-wife no longer presents a threat to Canadian citizens.
 If refusal of entry was enforced due to medical grounds, a similar process would have to be completed to show that the condition isn’t an issue to people in Canada.

 Even though your partner may be your ex-wife, you may still be engaged in a genuine relationship despite the dissolution of nuptials.
 If this is the case, you may wish to petition under these circumstances.
 Simply follow the process that married couples go through, but be mindful that your sponsorship application will be subject to close inspection due to the atypical circumstances.